Skip to main content

 Set up an account

-You submit classification applications through the Classification Portal.
-If you don’t have an account, please create an account directly in the Classification Portal.
+You can create an account directly in the Classification Portal.

 Update your account